KatlegoMachethe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute- ADDS execution permission to the owner of the file "hello" 6-multiple_permissions- ADDS execution permission to owner and group of the file "hello" and read permission to others 7-everybody- ADDS execution permission to owner, group and other users without use of commas
+5-execute- ADDS execution permission to the owner of the file "hello" 6-multiple_permissions- ADDS execution permission to owner and group of the file "hello" and read permission to others 7-everybody- ADDS execution permission to owner, group and other users without use of commas 8-James_Bond- Givs no permission to the owner and group of the file "hello" but gives all permissions to other users